huckels15/AC215_BlackKnights/README.md

 ## Model Weights Link

-You can find the weights we use for our ResNet and Yolo models here:
+You can find the weights we use for our ResNet and Alexnet models here as well as our Resnet data.:

 https://drive.google.com/drive/folders/12xqjhiSnE9g7RWqrwCIj-7xWYUFt366e?usp=drive_link